U.S. News Rankings

 |SAT/ACT scores must be received by||August 15|

-The student-faculty ratio at Prescott College is 9:1, and the school has 98.1 percent of its classes with fewer than 20 students.
-The most popular majors at Prescott College include: Education; Natural Resources and Conservation; Psychology; Parks, Recreation, Leisure, and Fitness Studies; and Liberal Arts and Sciences, General Studies and Humanities.
-The average freshman retention rate, an indicator of student satisfaction, is 63.0 percent.
+The student-faculty ratio at Prescott College is 8:1, and the school has 98 percent of its classes with fewer than 20 students.
+The most popular majors at Prescott College include: Education; Natural Resources and Conservation; Psychology; Liberal Arts and Sciences, General Studies and Humanities; and Biological and Biomedical Sciences.
+The average freshman retention rate, an indicator of student satisfaction, is 64.3 percent.

 |Student gender distribution|

 |Undergraduate men who are members of a fraternity|

 |Undergraduate women who are members of a sorority|

 Prescott College offers a number of student services including nonremedial tutoring, health service, and health insurance.
 Prescott College also offers campus safety and security services like late night transport/escort service, 24-hour emergency telephones, lighted pathways/sidewalks, and controlled dormitory access (key, security card, etc).
 Alcohol is not permitted for students of legal age at Prescott College.

 |Students who have cars on campus||N/A|

 At Prescott College, 69.9 percent of full-time undergraduates receive some kind of need-based financial aid and the average need-based scholarship or grant award is $13,497.